meteor/galaxy-docs/source/notifications.md

 - App unavailable
 - Certificate generation error

-So Galaxy will reach you out as soon as these activites happen.
+So Galaxy will reach you out as soon as these activities happen.

 <h2 id="usage">Usage</h2>